Laguardia, Álava

-Laguardia (Guardia) is a town and municipality located in the southern province of Álava, in the north of Spain; it belongs to the region of Rioja Alavesa, in the Basque Autonomous Community.
+Laguardia (Guardia) is a town and municipality in the province of Álava, in the Basque Country of northern Spain.
+Specifically, Laguardia falls within the administrative region of Rioja Alavesa.
 It had a population of 1,500 as of mid-2018.

-The place lies over a hill and it is surrounded by a wall that King Sancho the Strong ordered to build.
-There are still preserved five different entries to access the city.
-Their names are: Mercadal, Carnicerías (Butchers), Páganos, San Juan and Santa Engracia.
-Additionally, the streets and surroundings of Laguardia still keep a medieval atmosphere that give the city an ancient touch.
+The town lies on a hill and is surrounded by a wall that King Sancho the Strong ordered built.
+Five old gates to the city are still preserved: Mercadal, Carnicerías (Butchers), Páganos, San Juan and Santa Engracia.
+Additionally, the streets and surroundings of Laguardia still keep a medieval atmosphere that give the town an ancient touch.

-Regarding the economy, its main strength is the wine industry.
-Indeed, the wine is elaborated and processed in numerous wineries.
+Regarding the economy, its main strength is the wine industry, locally grown grapes being processed in numerous wineries.

 Toponym

 During the Middle Ages, it appeared with names such as Leguarda, Giardia, Guard, Guoardia, Lagarde, and Laguoardia until the current name was finally fixed.
-Indeed, the full and complete name with which the town is known currently is La Guardia de Navarra Sonsierra.
+The full and complete name with which the town is known currently is La Guardia de Navarra Sonsierra.

 There has been some controversy about the Basque name of the town.
-In the late nineteenth century, the belief that before granting the "letter of villazgo" in 1164, the population of Laguardia was called Biasteri had spread.
+In the late nineteenth century, the belief that before being granted the "letter of villazgo" in 1164, the population of Laguardia was called Biasteri had spread.
 Many people saw "Biasteri" as a name of Basque origin and folk etymologies such as "bi haitz herri" became popular.
 As a consequence, the term Biasteri was used as the Basque name of the town until recently.

-Nevertheless, in the late twentieth century, philologists and historians reached the conclusion after some research that Biasteri was the ancient name given to the nearby town of Viñaspre, not of Laguardia.
+Nevertheless, in the late twentieth century, philologists and historians reached the conclusion that Biasteri was the ancient name given to the nearby town of Viñaspre, not of Laguardia.
 Therefore, the association made until that date was not correct, and the Basque Language Academy, Euskaltzaindia, ruled that the Basque standard name of the town is Guardia.